Fall Enrichment Program (FEP)

 The Letter of Introduction is an important tool that will assist the Institute in identifying the best experience for you.
 It will also help potential employers understand more about your skills and qualifications.
 This is your opportunity to sell yourself and explain why you’re a good match for the FEP program and our host sites.

-The Letter of Introduction should be no longer than one page (single spaced) and it should focus on your interest and passion for becoming a leader in healthcare, your professional skills and qualifications, as well as short term and long-term career goals.
+The Letter of Introduction should be no longer than one page and single-spaced.
+It should focus on your interest and passion for becoming a leader in healthcare, your professional skills and qualifications, as well as short-term and long-term career goals.
 Be thoughtful about what you want the reader to learn about you.
 You do not have to focus on information that is already included on your resume.
 Keep in mind that many of the reviewers reading your Letter of Introduction are CEO, COO and members of the senior management team who may have limited time to review your application.

 Note: Be sure to use a professional letter layout complete with your contact information and a letter header.
-You may address it to "To Whom It May Concern".
+You may address it to "To Whom It May Concern."
 Be sure to spell-check the letter before you upload it.

 Do you want my current transcripts?

-We would prefer a copy of your most recent transcripts from graduate school that indicates you successfully completed your program.
+We would prefer a copy of your most recent transcripts from graduate school that indicates you completed your program.
 We will accept a scanned copy of your Unofficial Transcripts from your college website.